+The museum is home to a permanent exhibition on the history of Brigham City, and five to six temporary historical and fine art exhibitions a year.
 The outstanding collection covers more than 150 years of the history of Box Elder County with more than 10,000 objects.
 The growing art collection includes more than 300 pieces by outstanding artists including Florence Ware, David Howell Rosenbaum, E.J.
 Bird, J.T.
 Harwood, Mabel Frazer, Russell Case, and more.

 The museum is located at 24 North 300 West in Brigham City.
 The facility is in the lower level of the Senior/Community Center.
 The entrance is on the west side.
 From Interstate 15, take the Forest Street exit and travel east to 300 West.
 The museum is on the corner of Forest Street and 300 West.

 The museum has no current job openings.
-Unpaid internships and volunteer positions are available.